chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 - serving community is valued more than serving capital
 - we feel optimism about the future, not dread

-We went with: *“We are dreaming of a world where it is true that serving community is valued more than serving capital,”* as our vision and, *“Our mission at Studio Terranova is to explore new frontiers in technology and games.”* Our reason was that, as a consultancy, doing work pays our bills and making games pays our souls (and our bills a little).

-We value capital the same way we value a place to live and financial independence.
-We cannot survive without these; but surely, wealth isn't measured solely in how much money we can make.
-Financial independence at the cost of friends, family and personal health could hardly be considered a life worth living in our opinion.
+We went with: *“We are dreaming of a world where it is true that serving community is valued more than serving capital,”* as our vision and, *“Our mission at Studio Terranova is to explore new frontiers in technology and games.”* We value capital the same way we value a place to live and financial independence.
+However, financial independence at the cost of friends, family and personal health could hardly be considered a life worth living.

 ![A blonde haired person looking serious while writing on a whiteboard.
 Text reads, We are dreaming of a world where it is true that serving community is valued...](retreat_04.png)

 It’s exciting to think big like this.
 But once we had our vision, only a fraction of our work was done.
 Now was the time to get our hands dirty in *how* we would go about building that future—the more specific, the better.

 According to *Many Voices, One Song*, aims should be as specific as possible.
 A majority of conflicts arise in organizations when everyone agrees to a vision, but does not agree on how the organization *achieve* that vision.

-For example:

-> *If a group is planning to build a cohousing community in Toronto, it is helpful to narrow down where the community might be built.
-If some of the founding members can only live in the northern part of the city, while others cannot work with that, it is wiser to split up early and each group pursues their aim.*

-Even among the two of us, writing down aims was difficult, but necessary.
-It drew out all the discussions we'd assumed, but hadn't done. *”Are we sure we want to leave out that group?”*—or—*”maybe we should be less specific here since we don’t know the landscape yet and will revise.”* It was like creating a [Business Model Canvas](https://www.strategyzer.com/library/the-business-model-canvas), but, like the vision above more open and flexible, as the Business Model Canvas was designed to be used only within for-profit companies.

 This opened us up to consider things that were not typically “valued” in common for-profit businesses as something that could be part of ours.
 Our work is, in part, community-funded, but our community's value is not in how much money they pay us.
 It is a way for us to give back and find like-minded people.